rob-writes-code/pisa-project/README.md

 ![raw_data_extract](/images/raw_data_extract.png)

 Structure
-- 20 source databases, each holding data a different country
+- 20 source databases, each holding data from a different country
-- 1,120 columns
+- 1,120 columns in each database
+- Varying amounts of rows in each database, but all constantly growing over time
-- Column names coded, PISA index required to decode and find insights
+- Column names coded, PISA index required to decode data

 ### Project Objectives